Could a diabetes drug and a blood pressure pill shield vasculitis patients from heart attacks?

 Summary

-This study tests whether two drugs, dapagliflozin and bosentan, can improve blood vessel function in people with large vessel vasculitis (LVV), a condition that raises the risk of heart attacks and strokes.
-About 60 adults with stable LVV will take both drugs for 6 weeks, then dapagliflozin alone for 4 more weeks.
-The goal is to see if these treatments can reduce blood vessel stiffness and lower blood pressure.
+This study tests whether two drugs—bosentan and dapagliflozin—can improve blood vessel function in people with large vessel vasculitis, a condition that damages arteries and raises the risk of heart attacks and strokes.
+Sixty adults with stable disease will take both drugs for 6 weeks, then dapagliflozin alone for 4 weeks.
+Researchers will measure changes in blood flow and blood pressure to see if the combination helps protect the cardiovascular system.

 Get updates